-All delegates/attendees, speakers, sponsors, exhibitors, partners and volunteers (hereafter referred to as “participants”) at the ATD USA must abide by the following Code of Conduct.
+All delegates/attendees, speakers, sponsors, exhibitors, partners and volunteers (hereafter referred to as “participants”) at the Agile Testing Days USA (ATD USA) must abide by the following Code of Conduct.
 Organizers will enforce this code throughout the event.

-ATD USA is dedicated to provide a harassment-free and inclusive conference experience for everyone.
-Therefore we do not tolerate harassment of participants in any form, e.g. offensive verbal comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion, technology choices, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks and other events, inappropriate physical contact, and unwelcome sexual attention.
+We value the safety and security of all our participants and therefore do not tolerate any form of harassment or discrimination, e.g. offensive verbal comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion, technology choices, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks and other events, inappropriate physical contact, and unwelcome sexual attention.

-Any communication and material issued at the conference from sponsors, exhibiting partners, at vendor booths or from similar parties are subject to this code of conduct, too.
+Any communication and material issued at the conference from sponsors, exhibiting partners, at vendor booths or from similar parties are subject to this Code of Conduct, too.
 In particular, exhibitors should not use sexualized images, activities, or other material.
 Booth staff (including volunteers) should not wear sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.
-If you are unsure if the outfit is appropriate, please contact us at firstname.lastname@example.org.
+If you are unsure if the outfit is appropriate, please contact us beforehand (contact information below).

 We expect cooperation from all participants to ensure a safe environment for everybody.
 This code extends to talks, workshops, tutorials and any conference-related sessions and social events.

-This code of conduct is based on and influenced by several community policies including: Ohio LinuxFest Anti-Harassment policy, Con Anti-Harassment Project, Geek Feminism Wiki (created by the Ada Initiative), ConfCodeOfConduct.com , JSconf, Rust, Diversity in Python, and Write/Speak/Code.
+We would like to thank several community policies and guidelines which have influenced our own CoC: Ohio LinuxFest Anti-Harassment policy, Con Anti-Harassment Project, Geek Feminism Wiki (created by the Ada Initiative), confcodeofconduct.com , JSconf, Rust, Diversity in Python, Write/Speak/Code, and Women Who Code (WWCode).
 This code of conduct is licensed under the Creative Commons Zero license .